 The seats on these boats are mounted higher than sit-in boats to help keep the water off you.
 This means that they have to be wider to maintain their stability which will hamper their overall speed compared to their sleeker counterparts.

 But they don’t provide much protection from the elements.
 If you live in a cold or rainy environment, you can expect to get cold and wet on the water.
 Bring along proper clothing for both you and your gear, or consider getting a sit-in kayak that provides more protection, especially for your legs and lower torso.

-While the Tribe should be fine for day trips, it lacks the storage space or load capacity for longer, multi-day trips.
-If you want to try overnight trips or take on some more challenging water conditions, consider a bigger recreational model like the Prowler 13 from Ocean Kayak.
+While the Perception Tribe 9.5 should be fine for day trips, it lacks the storage space or load capacity for longer, multi-day trips.
+If you want to try overnight trips or take on some more challenging water conditions, consider a bigger recreational model like the Ocean Kayak Prowler 13.
 It’s more expensive but comes with more storage space and a better top speed.

 Length: 9-feet, 5-inches